mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

         - `experience` - Experience of the ChatUser.

-# Deprecating Chatters List API V1
+# Deprecating the Chatters List API V1

-With V2 available we plan to deprecate the chatters list v1 API on 2018-12-10.
+With V2 available we plan to deprecate the chatters list V1 API on 2018-12-10.

 ## What do I need to do?